sovrin-foundation/libsovtoken/doc/pull-request.md

 1. A maintainer must thoroughly read the changes and consider the effects of the pull request
 2. A maintainer must consider and address any concerns left in the comments section
-2. A maintainer must check that all tests pass in the jenkins enviorment
+3. A maintainer must check that all tests pass in the jenkins environment
-3. A maintainer must test the changes on his local machine and make sure that all tests pass using the ***libsovtoken*** `indy_pool`
+4. A maintainer must test the changes on his local machine and make sure that all tests pass using the ***libsovtoken*** `indy_pool`